tekknolagi/tekknolagi.github.com/_posts/2023-02-04-interpreters-and-compilers.md

 structure gives significant wins on modern hardware.
-It's kind of like going from iterating over a linked list to iterating over an array; machine caches were built for arrays and as long as you iterate somewhat predictably, reading in the next byte of data is very fast.
+It's kind of like going from iterating over a linked list to iterating over an array; machine caches were built for arrays and as long as you iterate somewhat predictably, reading in the next byte of data is very fast[^interpretive-overhead].

+[^interpretive-overhead]: Interpreter overhead and program optimization are
+    similar but also different.
+Going from an AST to bytecode may not fundamentally alter the user program's meaning but the bytecode representation is more convenient to interpret.
+It's optimizing your program---the compiler author's program---as opposed to the user program.
+    It's possible to do traditional compiler optimizations (strength reduction, etc) on either representation of the user program.

 For whatever reason, people feel compelled to make a big hullabaloo about the distinction between compilers and interpreters[^languages-implementations].
 My